 First, establish a bank of topics you want to cover and how often you’d like to cover each of them.
 Once you know those topics, place them on the calendar in the months that make sense.
 If you’re using the Grow Curriculum Teaching Strategy, check any of the calendars you’ve downloaded to see where each series topic should go.

 When you’re deciding when to schedule your teaching topics, be sure to consider what else is happening that month, both in your church and in your students’ lives.
 You’ll be much more effective when you time your teaching topics to align with the experiences of a teenager and your overall church strategy.

 When everything is on the board, you may want to spend some time as a team brainstorming ideas or specific subjects for each of the series you plan to teach throughout the year.

-If you’d like, play the Planning Your Weekly Programming Strategy part of the video for your team.
+If you’d like, play the Planning Your Weekly Environment Strategy part of the video for your team.
 It will introduce this part of the meeting.

-If you’re using the Grow Curriculum Weekly Programming Strategy, check any of the calendars you’ve downloaded to see we’ve placed each game.
-Then take a look at all of them together.
-Once they’re all on the board, you might realize things like . . .
+If you’re using the Grow Curriculum Weekly Environment Strategy, check any of the calendars you’ve downloaded to see what themes are in store for each series.

 Now take a break!
 You’ve earned it.

 4. PLAN YOUR EVENTS STRATEGY